The Walking Dead: Daryl Dixon: Casting

 In November 2022, Clémence Poésy and Adam Nagaitis were added to the main cast.
-In February 2023, Anne Charrier, Eriq Ebanouey, Laika Blanc Francard, Romain Levi and Louis Puech Scigliuzzi were announced as additional cast members.
+In February 2023, Anne Charrier, Eriq Ebouaney, Laïka Blanc-Francard, Romain Levi and Louis Puech Scigliuzzi were announced as additional cast members.
+In June 2023, The Walking Dead alum Jeffrey Dean Morgan indicated in a tweet that Melissa McBride would reprise her role as Carol Peletier in some capacity.
+In October 2023, at New York Comic Con, McBride was confirmed to return for the second season, as well as guest starring in the first season finale.